|

 weather.
 Some microorganisms like cool temperatures

 and will continue the decomposition process, though at a slower pace.
+Backyard composting can be done

 using a variety of different systems, enclosures, or containers.
 Composting